thatgirldorian/maze-game/README.md

 # maze-game

 This is an application that allows you to play a maze game.

-<h3>Issued faced & resolution:</h3>
+I added keypress controls so you can play with the WASD keys.
+W - move up
+A - go left
+S - move right
+D - go down

+I also switched up the canvas colors, scaled it to fit in any screen size and added a goal.
+There are animations as well, which I borowed from the Matter JS library.

 <h3>Technology used:</h3>